Last fact-checked: 13 November 2020

-Thinking of getting Plastic Surgery in Thailand?
-Here’s our guide on why Thailand is the world’s number one choice and what to expect when you visit a plastic surgery doctor in Thailand.
+Thinking of heading abroad to receive high-quality, affordable plastic surgery in Thailand?
+This Medical Departures destination guide explains exactly why Thailand has become the world’s leading cosmetic and medical tourism destination – as well as what to expect when you visit a plastic surgery doctor here.

-From the serenity of North Thailand’s rolling green hills, lush forests and remote hill tribes to the cacophony and neon-lit brashness of Pattaya, Thailand is a curious mix of extremes that draw you in.
+From the serenity of North Thailand’s rolling green hills, lush forests and remote hill tribes to the cacophony and neon-lit brashness of Pattaya to the incomparable beaches of Phuket, Thailand is a curious mix of extremes that draw you in.
 You only have to visit Bangkok to experience this phenomenon where the old and new co-exist happily side-by-side.

-Hot-on-the-heels of a flourishing holiday industry is Thailand’s medical travel industry–and it is a major player in attracting patients from all over the world to its high-class healthcare facilities and clinical expertise.
-According to Patients Beyond Borders, in 2013 Thailand attracted just short of 2 million overseas patients for surgery ranging from gender reassignment to heart procedures – and there are still many more who opt to have cosmetic dermatology or dental treatments while they are already in the Kingdom on holiday.
+Hot-on-the-heels of a flourishing holiday industry is Thailand’s medical travel industry–and it is a major player in attracting patients from all over the world to its highly-regarded healthcare facilities and clinical expertise.
+According to Patients Beyond Borders, in 2019 Thailand attracted just short of 2 million overseas patients for surgery ranging from gender reassignment to heart procedures, with many who opt to have cosmetic dermatology or dental treatments while they are already in the Kingdom on holiday.

-Plastic surgery procedures account for a growing percentage of treatments carried out on overseas patients, mainly because these are not covered by insurance, and because it costs considerably less for the treatment in Thailand than it does at home.
+Plastic surgery, and minimally invasive procedures, account for a growing percentage of treatments carried out on overseas patients, mainly because these are usually not covered by insurance, and because it costs considerably less for the treatment in Thailand than it does at home.